forrest79/phpgsql/docs/db.md

 dump($data); // (integer) 123
 ```

-On the result object, we can also check, what columns was accesed in our application.
-You can check this before your request ends, and you can get possible columns, that are not needed to be selected from the DB:
+On the result object, we can also check what columns were accessed in our application.
+You can check this before your request ends, and you can get possible columns that are not needed to be selected from the DB:

 ```php
 $result = $connection->query('SELECT id, nick, active FROM users ORDER BY id');